-- 1. Assist with the development of written policies and procedures for the SAAPI Program, and with keeping them current; - 2.
-Assist with the development of initial and ongoing training protocols; - 3.
-Serve as a liaison with other agencies; - 4.
-Coordinate the gathering of statistics and reports on allegations of sexual abuse or assault; - 5.
-Review the results of every investigation of sexual abuse and assist in conducting an annual review of all investigations to assess and improve prevention and response efforts; and - 6.
-Review facility practices to ensure required levels of confidentiality are maintained.
+- a.
+Assist with the development of written policies and procedures for the SAAPI Program, and with keeping them current; - b.
+Assist with the development of initial and ongoing training protocols; - c.
+Serve as a liaison with other agencies; - d.
+Coordinate the gathering of statistics and reports on allegations of sexual abuse or assault; - e.
+Review the results of every investigation of sexual abuse and assist in conducting an annual review of all investigations to assess and improve prevention and response efforts; - f.
+Review facility practices to ensure required levels of confidentiality are maintained; and - g.
+Ensure s/he is notified of every allegation.